 What are Tennessee Public Records, and How are They Created?

 Tennessee has a particular government office called the Office of Open Records Counsel, which sets the standards for public records access and the rules and fees.
 They have a specific form you can fill out and use with any government entity to request records.
 Although the law does not require you to fill out a form, this particular one makes the request easier for the government agency and makes it official.
-Each government office has a public records custodian that you will need to contact for public records.
+Each government office has the custodian of a public record that you will need to contact for public records.
 They have seven days to respond to your request.
 The public records access law states: "All state, county, and municipal records shall, at all times during business hours, which for public hospitals shall be during the business hours of their administrative offices, be open for personal inspection by any citizen of this state, and those in charge of the records shall not refuse such right of inspection to any citizen unless otherwise provided by state law."

 All government agencies in Tennessee create, store, maintain, and share public records.
 Some examples might be the courts, local town offices, police stations, the Department of Corrections, and the mayor's office.